 Graduate Nurse Program

 EGHS Graduate Nurse Program commences in the first week of February and runs for 52 weeks on a minimum 0.8 contract.
 Participants are entitled to six weeks annual leave (pro-rata).
-EGHS offers four positions each year.
+EGHS offers six to nine positions each year.

 The program includes:

-- Three clinical rotations over the year, including Acute care, Aged Care and either District Nursing or Peri-operative Unit
+- Three clinical rotations over the year, including Acute care, Aged Care and either Community Nursing or Peri-operative Unit

-- Hospital orientation on first day , two days supernumery time at the commencement of each rotation
+- EGHS orientation on first day , supernumery days at the commencement of each rotation

 - Five study days throughout the year